Andre-Polimanti/Arduino-C/README.md

 # ArduinoC
-Projects using Arduino C implemented on my Uno R3 board.
+Projects using Arduino C implemented on my Uno R3 board, ordered by complexity.